tigera-cs/Calico-Foundation/4.6-calico-using-ipvs-proxy/README.md

 Calico has support for kube-proxy’s ipvs proxy mode.
 Calico ipvs support is activated automatically if Calico detects that kube-proxy is running in that mode.

 ipvs mode provides greater scale and performance vs iptables mode.
-However, it comes with some limitations.
-In IPVS mode – Its a good kick-start activity to understand Calico Enterprise capabilities.

 ## Requirements